 The number one mistake content writers make

-We’ve all been there, one of the mistake that almost all content writers make is not follow a framework for creating content faster on pretty much any topic.
-We’re all busier than ever, nobody has time to stop and think the one thing that needs to be done.
+We’ve all been there, one of the mistakes that almost all content writers make is not following a framework for creating content faster on pretty much any topic.
+We’re all busier than ever, nobody has time to stop and think about the one thing that needs to be done.

 That one in this context is creating a framework.
 I remember struggling & blaming the lack of time I had.
 I was so wrong.
 I didn’t know how to fix it unless I saw a pattern in my failed attempts to write, let alone something creative & important.